 Here’s what you need in your camp dishwashing station:

-- A washcloth and towel – We really like using quick-dry microfiber cloths for both washing and drying.
-We do our dishes, hang up the towels, and they’re dry by morning.
+A washcloth and towel – We really like using quick-dry microfiber cloths for both washing and drying.
+We wash our camp dishes, hang up the towels, and they’re dry by morning.
 Unfortunately, we tend to lose them, and sometimes, we just bring sponges and dish towels from home, especially if we’re car camping.

-A Step-by-Step Guide to Washing Dishes While Camping
+A Step-by-Step Guide: How to Wash Dishes While Camping

 Perhaps the actual dishwashing is self explanatory, but I’m going to tell you exactly how we wash our dishes while camping at frontcountry campgrounds.